GrzegorzKozub/arch/README.md

 ### Problems

+- Text scaling factor is not supported by the apps and Gnome experimental fractional scaling breaks most apps
 - KeePassXC auto-type is not supported
 - Drag and drop doesn't work on XWayland
 - Kitty window decorations are ugly on Gnome (fine on Plasma)